vineet10790/Neural-Networks-Introductory-level/README.md

 The assignment is divided into the following sections:

-Data preparation
+Data preparation,
-Feedforward
+Feedforward,
-Loss computation
+Loss computation,
-Backpropagation
+Backpropagation,
-Parameter updates
+Parameter updates,
-Model training and predictions
+Model training and predictions.